TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. function:: Array(typecode_or_type, size_or_initializer, *, lock=True)

-   Return a ctypes array allocated from shared memory.
+   Return a ctypes array allocated kutoka shared memory.
 By default the return value is actually a synchronized wrapper for the array.

    *typecode_or_type* determines the type of the elements of the returned array: